brianchirn/EasyApplyNYC/README.md

 # EasyApplyNYC
-A bot to automatically apply to NYC housing lottery.
+A bot to automatically apply to NYC Housig Connector lottery.

 Edit config file with your NYC Housing Connect username and password.
 Download chromedriver and place path within config file.